maliMirkec/personal-website/site/articles/in-search-of-a-frontend-ui-developer-job.md

 The biggest problem I have at the moment is that I am finishing the biggest project in my life, building a brand new house from the ground up.
 Coordinating all these workers, taking care of the paperwork, and ensuring everyone's job is done correctly is very stressful.
 It is quite time-consuming, too.
 So is the job searching.
 I spend a few hours everyday browsing, reading, and applying.
 Although I managed to write a few blog posts and start my new side project, [Invalid CSS](/side-projects/invalid-css/), I feel like I should've invested more time in these activities instead of looking for a job.
 That's how I landed a few jobs before so you can expect more posts from me.

+{% note "About me" %}
-*About me: If you’re wondering, the house will be finished in the next few weeks.*
+_If you’re wondering, the house will be finished in the next few weeks._
+{% endnote %}

 ## Conclusion